hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

-**Date**: October 9, 2025
+**Date**: October 10, 2025
-**Status**: 🚀 **BAYESIAN MODEL IMPLEMENTATION** - Data Collection Complete
+**Status**: 🚀 **BAYESIAN MODEL IMPLEMENTATION** - Data Prep & Prototyping Complete

-The NBA Lineup Optimizer has completed its foundational data collection phase and successfully validated all critical data sources.
-The system now has complete 2022-23 season data and is ready for Bayesian model implementation.
+The project has successfully completed its data collection and foundational modeling phases.
+Using a robust "Prototype, Verify, Harden" methodology, we have:
+1. Built a hardened data preparation pipeline that produces a clean, model-ready dataset.
+2. Verified the statistical properties of our data and identified completeness issues.
+3. Successfully built and validated a prototype of the core Bayesian model on a sample of the data.

+The project is now ready to scale up the Bayesian model, implement the final pieces of logic (like lineup superclusters), and validate the results against the original research paper.

 ### What's Working Now ✅
-- **Complete Data Collection**: 574,404 possessions from 2022-23 season
+- **Complete Data Collection**: All 2022-23 season data, including possessions, archetypes, and DARKO ratings.
+- **Data Preparation Pipeline**: Scripts to process raw data into a clean, model-ready format (`possessions_k8_prepared.csv`).
+- **Validated Model Prototype**: The core Stan model (`bayesian_model_k8.stan`) compiles and converges on a data sample.
 - **k=8 Archetype System**: Validated clustering with 540 player assignments
 - **DARKO Integration**: 549 players with complete offensive/defensive ratings
 - **Salary Data**: 459 players with 2022-23 salary information